PyreStudios/steward/docs/docs/controllers/how_to_use_controllers.md

 The controller in this example is a SampleController that extends the Controller provided by Steward.
 Additionally, this controller specifies that a UserService should be injected from the DI container, a GET handler to '/version' that returns 'v1.0', a GET handler to '/show' that renders a view, and a GET handler to '/users' that gets data from the injected UserService.
 This probably isn't the best example of a real-life controller, but it showcases a lot of functionality.

+## A note on async
+Controller functions can be either sync or async!
+It's entirely up to you and Steward supports both!

 ## Annotations for HTTP Verbs

 TODO